thiagocapuano/waves-documentation/en/waves-api-and-sdk/examples/trading-bot.md

 **AssetPair**  —  Pair of assets we want to exchange.

 ###Trading strategy
-Scalping trading strategy widely used in trading, and crypto community is not an exception.
+[Scalping trading strategy](https://www.investopedia.com/articles/trading/05/scalping.asp) widely used in trading, and crypto community is not an exception.
 There are a lot of variations of the strategy, the main difference between them is in size of timeframe.
-The strategy exploits small changes in currency prices: it buys at the mean price minus some step and sells at the mean price plus some step, in order to gain the bid/ask difference.
+The strategy exploits small changes in currency prices: it buys at the mean price minus some [price step](https://www.asx.com.au/services/trading-services/price.htm) and sells at the mean price plus some step, in order to gain the bid/ask difference.
 It normally involves establishing and liquidating a position quickly, in this case within 15 seconds.

 Disclaimer: I do not suggest to use scalping strategy.
 The strategy was chosen because of its simplicity for implementing in a bot.
 The bot with initial parameters trades on Waves-BTC pair (Waves is an amount asset and BTC is a `price_asset`).
 The spread mean price is `((best_bid + best_ask) // 2) * 10 ** (bot.price_asset.decimals - bot.amount_asset.decimals)`.
 The price step is `0.5%` from the mean price.
 The bot places the buy order at price `meanprice * (1 - price_step)` and the amount `(BTC_balance / bid_price) - order_fee`.
 The sell order is placed at `meanprice * (1 + price_step)` and the amount equal to `Waves_balance - order_fee `.